What Are Stablecoins?

 Farming stablecoins is a pretty new concept so there aren't great tools for tracking and managing your returns.
 Your best bet is to keep a spreadsheet and crunch the numbers yourself.

 You can earn monster yields by re-staking your rewards tokens in Convex, however this flies in the face of your stablecoin farming strategy in that hodling reward tokens adds volatility back into the mix.
-We like to claim rewards weekly on Sunday evenings when gas fees are low and re-stake them.
+We like to claim rewards weekly or monthly on Sunday evenings when gas fees are low and re-stake them.
 Then quarterly, we dump the rewards for stablecoins and calculate our APY.